Your privacy is important to us

 - To manage our event activity from online administration to logistical organisation

-- To communicate with you – providing details about the event, post registration and event follow up support, to collect your feedback and action any points or requests raised by you to provide any third-party suppliers with information needed to support an event
+- To communicate with you – providing details about the event, post-registration and event follow up support, to collect your feedback and action any points or requests raised by you to provide any third-party suppliers with the information needed to support an event

-- To provide any third-party suppliers with information needed to support the event
+- To provide any third-party suppliers with the information needed to support the event

 - Accommodation / Hotel booking